-A successful approach of terrorism implies in-house coordination as well as thorough international cooperation.
-The network of Belgian diplomatic and consular missions plays a key role in this respect, by providing relevant information about the ongoing global developments in (combating) terrorism and by monitoring the cooperation with international partners.
+A successful approach to terrorism implies in-house coordination as well as thorough international cooperation.
+The network of Belgian diplomatic and consular missions plays a key role in this respect, by providing relevant information about the ongoing global developments in the fight against terrorism and the monitoring of the cooperation with international partners.

-The overall approach of radicalisation, violent extremism and terrorism has been described in the federal Framework Memorandum on Integral Security (Kadernota Integrale Veiligheid) and in the National Security Plan (Nationaal Veiligheidsplan) of the Belgian police services.
+The overall approach of radicalisation, violent extremism and terrorism has been described in the federal Framework Memorandum on Integral Security (note-cadre de Sécurité intégrale/Kadernota Integrale Veiligheid) and in the National Security Plan (Nationaal Veiligheidsplan).

-Belgium is actively involved in the international cooperation on the fight against terrorism, at both European level and global level.
-The FPS Foreign Affairs coordinates this international cooperation, ensures that Belgium abides by its international obligations and monitors, if requested, the reporting of the competent authorities to the international organisations.
+Belgium is actively involved in the international cooperation on the fight against terrorism, at the European and international levels.
+Within the FPS Foreign Affairs, the Directorate-General for Multilateral Affairs and Globalisation coordinates Belgium's contribution to this international cooperation, including Belgian positions in this field and the related communication, and ensures that Belgium abides by its international obligations and reports, if requested, to the competent authorities in international organisations.

-Within the European Union, Belgium closely cooperates with other member states and EU-institutions.
+Within the European Union, Belgium works closely with the other member states and EU-institutions.
 An important guideline is the counter-terrorism strategy approved by the EU Council in 2005.
 More information on this strategy is available here.
 After the Charlie Hebdo attacks in January 2015 in Paris, the Heads of State and Government adopted a Declaration on the global EU approach to the fight against terrorism and radicalisation on 12 February 2015.
 The Declaration contains measures divided into three chapters: ensuring the safety of the citizens, preventing radicalisation and preserving values and cooperation with international partners.
-The last two years, substantial efforts regarding its implementation have been made.
+Significant efforts have been deployed over the last two years to implement these measures.

-Belgium is a member of the Global Coalition (on) against Daesh, together with more than 70 countries from all continents.
-Belgium is an active member of all working groups (5).
-Our armed forces participate in military operations, Belgium is engaged in the working groups ‘Foreign Terrorist Fighters’ and ‘Counter Finance’, and contributes actively to the strategic communication of the Coalition.
+Belgium is a member of the Global Coalition against Daesh, together with more than 80 countries from all continents.
+Belgium is an active member of the 5 working groups.
+Our armed forces participate in military operations.
+Belgium is also engaged in the working groups ”Foreign Terrorist Fighters” and ”Counter Finance”, and contributes to the stabilisation activities of the Coalition, whether through the military forces provided or through financial support for stabilisation in Syria and Iraq.
 Finally, Belgium participates to the ‘Stabilisation’ working group, where it provides financial support with regard to humanitarian aid and stabilisation in Syria and Iraq.

-Belgium attaches great importance to international cooperation in the fight against terrorism within the UN framework.
+Belgium attaches great importance to international cooperation in the fight against terrorism within the UN framework and placed it high on its agenda as a non-permanent member of the Security Council (2019-2020).
 It actively participates to the global counter-terrorism strategy and the implementation of the relevant resolutions.
-It has ratified most UN anti-terrorism conventions (UN anti-terrorisme conventions) and supports the activities and projects of the UNODC Terrorism Prevention Branch and the Counter Terrorism Committee of the UN Security Council, that seconds the UN member states in their national and regional counter-terrorism policy.
-The Action plan of the UN Secretary-General (UNSG Action plan) for the prevention of violent extremism presented and approved early 2016, demonstrates the worldwide recognition of the importance of prevention.
+It has ratified most UN anti-terrorism conventions and supports various activities and projects such as the UN Secretary General's Action Plan for the Prevention of Violent Extremism and the initiatives of the UNODC Terrorism Prevention Branch, the Counter-Terrorism Committee of the UN Security Council and its Executive Directorate (CTED).